NikoHems/Start-up-classification/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

----

-You can copy and paste the above content directly into your README.md file on GitHub.